 - Keep all your health records together and be prepared for appointments.
 ‘I wish I had asked …’ can be eliminated if you make some notes to share with your doctor at your appointment.
 Most GP’s will allow up to 10 minute appointments, so if you think you need longer consider asking for a double appointment.

 - If you don’t feel strong enough to discuss your health with medical professionals, or are suffering from cognitive issues, ask someone to speak on your behalf.

 Finally, bear in mind your body is like a car.
 To make it go it needs petrol and the right type of oil, and it needs to be used regularly so the parts don’t seize up or stop working.
 Here are some document downloads that may help get you started in considering your self-care, exercise and diet:

 - The Eatwell Guide (Public Health England)

 Share with your Doctor

-The FN Forum is a website that has been set up by leading specialists, to bring together medical professionals who work with people who are diagnosed with functional neurological symptoms.
-It is a multidisciplinary group consisting of Neurology, Physiotherapy, Neuropsychiatry, Occupational Therapy and Neuropsychology.
+The FN Forum is a website that has been set up by leading specialists, to bring together medical professionals who treat people who are diagnosed with functional neurological symptoms.

 For further information and details on how to sign up, which can be shared with your medical care team, please visit the FN Forum.